The Seneca Foundry Story

 Original Street Sign

-In the early 1960s, Seneca got into the ductile iron business, collaborating with two other local businesses, Osmundson Forge and Mertz Engineering.
-On the evening of October 27, 1969, a fire was raging in the foundry.
-A train blocking Seneca Street prevented the fire department from reaching the foundry before extensive damage was done.
-However, there was a silver lining to this tragedy.
-Franklin Manufacturing, now White Consolidated Industries, was interested in buying as much land west of the foundry as possible.
-Seneca was able to sell the entire corner, generating enough profit to cover a majority of the costs of building a new, larger, more modern facility.
+On the evening of October 27, 1969, a fire damaged the foundry.
+A train blocking Seneca Street delayed the fire department and led to extensive loss.
+Out of that challenge came opportunity.
+Franklin Manufacturing, now White Consolidated Industries, was interested in land west of the foundry and purchased the entire corner.
+The sale proceeds covered much of the cost of a new, larger, and more modern facility.

 New Land, New Building